0xPARC/0xparc-intro-book/src/pcp.typ

 I say "mostly" because, well, there's no way to verify the whole phone book.
 By definition, Victor is trying to avoid reading.
-Imagine if Penny makes a typo somewhere in the phone book --- well, there's no way to notice it, because that entry will never see daylight.
+Imagine if Peggy makes a typo somewhere in the phone book --- well, there's no way to notice it, because that entry will never see daylight.
 However, Victor _also_ doesn't care about occasional typos in the phone book.
 For his purposes, he just wants to check the phone book is 99% accurate,